Edirne Palace: Justice Pavilion (Kasr-ı Adalet)

-Erected in 1561 by Suleiman the Magnificent, who is called in Turkey as Suleiman the Lawmaker, the "Kasr-ı Adalet" (literally: Justice Pavilion) is the only structure as part of the palace complex, which remained intact.
+Erected in 1561 by Suleiman the Magnificent, who is also known in Turkey as Suleiman the Lawmaker, the "Kasr-ı Adalet" (literally: Justice Pavilion) is the only structure as part of the palace complex, which remained intact.
 In the form of a rectangular tower with a pointed metal roof, it is situated next to the tiny Fatih Bridge over the Tunca river, which was built in 1452 by Mehmed the Conqueror (Turkish: Fatih Sultan Mehmet).
 Two stone columns still stand in front of the building.
-The right one, called the "Respect Stone" (Turkish: Seng-i Hürmet), was used to hold the petitions of the people to the sultan, and the left one, named the "Warning Stone" (Turkish: Seng-i İbret), to display the decapitated heads of criminals.
+The right one, called the "Stone of Respect" (Turkish: Seng-i Hürmet), was used to hold the petitions of the people to the sultan, and the left one, named the "Stone of Warning" (Turkish: Seng-i İbret), to display the severed heads of criminals.

 Prayer platform (Namazgah)

 Northeast to the Kum Pavilion Hammam, a prayer platform is situated, which was built in the second half of the 16th century.
 Behind the mihrab there is a fountain.